 Prospective graduate students interested in joining the lab to work on projects related to communication and autism are encouraged to explore the website fully to get a clear sense of our goals.
-You are also encouraged to read our recent lab publications relevant to autism and atypical development, and then contact Dr. Jaswal directly.
+You are also encouraged to read our recent lab publications relevant to autism and atypical development, to browse our research page, and then contact Dr. Jaswal directly.
 If your primary interests are related to early intervention, we are unlikely to be a good fit because that is not our focus.

 A note to prospective graduate students who are interested in working on trust, testimony, or social cognition: Dr. Jaswal continues to enjoy collaborating with students and colleagues on these topics.
-However, because the main focus of the lab has shifted to autism and communication, he would not be a good primary advisor for you.
+However, because the main focus of the lab has shifted to autism, communication, and social interaction, he would not be a good primary advisor for you.
 But do not despair!
-The Psychology Department is blessed with three other terrific Child Development Labs that work on social and cognitive development in typically developing children.
+The Psychology Department is lucky to have three other labs that work on social and cognitive development in typically developing children (Drs.
+Lillard, Vaish, Grossman).
 Their research interests may align well with yours.
 If you do come to UVa under the auspices of one of the other labs, Dr. Jaswal will happily collaborate with you even if the Jaswal Lab is not your primary home.